Clinical-Genomics/chanjo/README.md

 Chanjo is coverage analysis for clinical sequencing.
 It's implemented in Python with a command line interface that adheres to [UNIX pipeline philisophy][unix].

-## Whats new in Chanjo 3.0?
+## Whats new in Chanjo 3.0? _Radical Red Panda_
 Hey - exiting things are coming to the new version of Chanjo :smile:

+Chanjo 3 is a significant improvement of the previous versions.
+You can now extract various metrics directly from Chanjo databases directly from the cli.
+Try it out!

-The primary change is [Sambamba][sambamba] integration.
+However, the primary change is [Sambamba][sambamba] integration.
 Just run `sambamba depth region` and load the output into Chanjo for further data exploration.
 Chanjo is now more flexible, accurate, and much easier to install.
 We have also built in some basic commands to quickly extract statistics from the database right from the command line.

 ## Installation
 Chanjo is distruibuted through "pip".
 Install the latest stable release by running: